Heritage Global Earnings Report: Here’s what to expect from Stock market Insights & financial analysis

 Insiders buying/selling: Heritage Global (NASDAQ:HGBL)

-In the past three months, Heritage Global insiders have bought more of their company’s stock than they have sold.
-Specifically, they have bought $19,695.00 in company stock and sold $0.00 in company stock.
+In the past three months, Heritage Global insiders have sold 6,703.44% more of their company’s stock than they have bought.
+Specifically, they have bought $19,695.00 in company stock and sold $1,339,937.00 in company stock.
 Only 26.40% of the stock of Heritage Global is held by insiders.
 Only 1.25% of the stock of Heritage Global is held by institutions.

 Earnings and Valuation of Heritage Global (NASDAQ:HGBL

 Earnings for Heritage Global are expected to grow by 21.05% in the coming year, from $0.19 to $0.23 per share.
-The P/E ratio of Heritage Global is 24.00, which means that it is trading at a less expensive P/E ratio than the market average P/E ratio of about 24.29.
-The P/E ratio of Heritage Global is 24.00, which means that it is trading at a more expensive P/E ratio than the Finance sector average P/E ratio of about 23.27.
+The P/E ratio of Heritage Global is 23.62, which means that it is trading at a more expensive P/E ratio than the market average P/E ratio of about 23.59.
+The P/E ratio of Heritage Global is 23.62, which means that it is trading at a more expensive P/E ratio than the Finance sector average P/E ratio of about 22.34.
 Heritage Global has a PEG Ratio of 0.86.
 PEG Ratios below 1 indicate that a company could be undervalued.
-Heritage Global has a P/B Ratio of 7.80.
+Heritage Global has a P/B Ratio of 7.68.
 P/B Ratios above 3 indicate that a company could be overvalued with respect to its assets and liabilities.

 More latest stories: here